DallanQ/7_wonders_duel/Manual.md

-### Cost of cards
+#### Cost of cards (Page 5)
-he area located under the color strip on Age cards indicates the construction cost.
+The area located under the color strip on Age cards indicates the construction cost.
 If that area is empty, the Building is free and requires no resources to be constructed.
 Example: the Lumber Yard is free, the Stone Pit costs 1 coin, the Baths require 1 Stone to be built, and the Arena requires 1 Clay, 1 Stone and 1 Wood.

 Starting in Age II, some Buildings have both a cost and a free construction condi- tion: if the player has previously constructed the Building indicated via a symbol in the cost area, the construction is free.
 Example: the construction of the Horse Breeders requires 1 Clay and 1 Wood, OR the possession of the Stable.

-## Preparation
+## Preparation (Page 6)

 1. Place the board between the two players on one side of the play area.
 2. Place the conflict pawn on the neutral space in the middle of the board.